 When the technology first came out, producers worried that there would be too many possibilities to program, even for the near-sentient algorithms putting it all on screen.
-What they forgot, was that people are simple.
+What they forgot was, people are simple.
 Out of the thousands of possible outcomes, almost everyone ends up seeing one of about nine.
-Of course, they had to come up with a filter to keep all the movies from turning into porn in the theaters—an industry also forever changed by this technology.
-Because again, people are simple.
+Of course, early on, they had to come up with a filter to keep all the movies from turning into porn—an industry also forever changed by the tech.
+People are simple.

 It was a win-win.
 Viewers knew they would enjoy themselves every time they entered a theater.
 Producers knew they would never lose money on a flop.
 Only natural disasters and the occasional actor’s scandal (sex, drugs, coming out as Christian) could ruin a movie’s payday.

 The only losers?
 Film critics.

 There wasn’t a need for them.
 The film tech would churn out Certified Fresh movies with ease.
 The lowest rated movie was a 98% on Rotten Tomatoes—which also shuttered its site only a few years after the tech emerged.
 Where once critics were treated like rock stars, with free screenings and gift bags, they were now treated to needing roommates to cover their rent.
 Sure, some of them were able to transition to food critics or fashion bloggers.
 But not all of them were lucky enough to have discerning tastes outside of Hollywood.